URL Stability

 Description

-Clean, predictable URLs help AI crawlers de-duplicate, cache, and cite your pages reliably.
-Long tracking-laden URLs (full of utm_ campaign tags or session IDs) look unstable: the same content appears under many addresses, splitting authority and confusing engines about which version to surface.
-A canonical link reinforces the authoritative URL, so AI systems and search engines consolidate signals onto one address instead of scattering them.
+Clean, predictable URLs let AI crawlers de-duplicate, cache, and cite pages reliably.
+URLs stuffed with utm_ campaign tags or session IDs look unstable: the same content shows up under many addresses, which splits authority and leaves engines guessing about which version to rank.
+A canonical link names the authoritative URL, so AI systems and search engines fold their signals onto one address instead of scattering them.
+The signal works alongside page-metadata and structured-data as part of discovery.

-- Use short, descriptive, human-readable path-based URLs instead of long query strings.
+- Use short, descriptive, path-based URLs in place of long query strings.

 - Strip

-utm_campaign parameters and session IDs from internal links — handle tracking client-side instead of baking it into hrefs. - Add a
+utm_campaign parameters and session IDs out of internal links.
+Handle tracking client-side rather than baking it into the href. - Add a

-<link rel="canonical">to every page; without it you cannot reach the Pass tier even with clean links. - Keep query strings under 80 characters and limit them to two parameters or fewer where a query is unavoidable.
+<link rel="canonical">to every page.
+Without one you can't reach the Pass tier, no matter how clean the links are. - Keep any query string you can't avoid under 80 characters and down to two parameters or fewer.

-- Audit your most-linked navigation and footer URLs first, since the sample draws from on-page anchors.
+- Start with your navigation and footer URLs, since the sample draws from on-page anchors and those links repeat everywhere.

-- Re-scan after cleaning up internal links to confirm the clean-URL count and canonical are detected.
+- Re-scan after cleaning internal links to confirm the clean-URL count and the canonical are both detected.
+For related signals, see sitemap-availability.

 Version History